2022 Hubert Jerzy Wagner Memorial

 The XIX Memorial of Hubert Jerzy Wagner was a volleyball tournament held at Tauron Arena in Kraków, Poland from 18 to 20 August 2022.
-It was held a week before the 2022 FIVB Volleyball Men's World Championship.
+It was held a week before the 2022 FIVB Men's Volleyball World Championship.

 Like the previous editions, four teams participated in the tournament.
 Volleyball Nations League bronze medalist Poland, Asian champions Iran, Olympic bronze medalist winner Argentina and European champion Serbia.

 Qualification

 All teams except the host must have received an invitation from the organizers.